 Background

-I am currently at Google, working in the Platforms Networking group.
-Previously I was a researcher and project manager of the OS group at DoCoMo USA Labs in San Jose, California.
+I am currently taking a break.
+Previously I was at Meta/Facebook, working in the Kernel and Networking groups.
+Before that I was at Google as a member of the host networking group.
+Previous to that, I was a researcher and project manager of the OS group at DoCoMo USA Labs in San Jose, California.
 I got my Ph.D. degree in Computer Science from The University of Arizona, my adviser was Larry L. Peterson.

 My CV (pdf, html) provides more detailed information.